hashicorp/design-system/website/docs/getting-started/for-designers.md

 ## Support

- <LinkTo class="doc-link-generic" @route="show" @model="about/support">Contact the Helios Design System team</LinkTo> for support if you have questions or need assistance using Helios libraries.
+<LinkTo class="doc-link-generic" @route="show" @model="about/support">Contact the Helios Design Systems Team</LinkTo> for support if you have questions or need assistance using Helios libraries.